Claudine Gay to be Harvard’s 1st Black president, 2nd woman

 Lower courts have upheld practices at both universities, rejecting claims that they discriminated against Asian American applicants.
 But in oral arguments this year, the high court’s six conservative justices expressed doubts about the practice, which has been upheld under Supreme Court decisions reaching back to 1978.

-Associated Press education writer Collin Binkley in Washington, D.C. contributed to this report.
+Associated Press education writer Collin Binkley in Washington contributed to this report.